Pocador999/OwnLightSystem/README.md

 - **Token**: A secure random string used to regenerate access tokens.
 - **ExpiresAt**: The timestamp at which the refresh token expires.
 - **IsRevoked**: Indicates whether the refresh token has been revoked.
+- **RevokedAt**: The timestamp at which the refresh token was revoked.

 ## Getting Started